sophiieShaw/Introducing-me/README.md

 **Part Time Job (if applicable):** The only part-time job I do is baby-sit and clean my house for my parents.

-**Strengths and Weaknesses:** I think my Strenghts are Listening, and asking for help when needed.
-My weaknesses are note-taking because I like to take my time and make them nice, also trying to work out problems myself as I prefer to have instrution.
+**Strengths and Weaknesses:**
+Strengths:
+* Listening
+* Asking for help when needed
+Weaknesses:
+* note-taking
+* Trying to figure things out myself before asking for help

 **Languages you speak:** My Main language I speak at home is english however I know some french but thats it.